 1. It can kill bacterial, fungal and viral infections:

-Using Propolis orally or when applied on the skin it would kill harmful bacteria, virus, fungi and even parasites.
+Using Propolis orally or when applied on the skin would kill harmful bacteria, viruses, fungi and even parasites.

-The Propolis ointment is highly effective in healing the lesions when compared to placebo and antiviral drug such as acyclovir.
+The Propolis ointment is highly effective in healing the lesions when compared to placebo and antiviral drugs such as acyclovir.
 In the same way, Propolis heals cold sores too.

-It may potential fight yeast or other fungi infections by preventing its ability to form the colonies on the body.
+It may potentially fight yeast or other fungi infections by preventing its ability to form colonies on the body.

 Evidently, Propolis helps in several infections.
 However, do consult your doctor and never replace Propolis with what your doctor recommends for infections.

-A clinical trial on adults and healthy children reveals the effect of Propolis for mouthwash.
+A clinical trial on adults and healthy children reveals the effect of Propolis on mouthwash.
 It lowers the oral bacteria and plaque growth.

 a) Propolis Toothpaste: One more trial conducted by different dental students, suggest the effective result of herbal toothpaste made from Propolis.

-It has given productive result in dental plaque reduction over the commercially available toothpaste.
+It has given productive results in dental plaque reduction over the commercially available toothpaste.

-b) Propolis as chewing gum: A combination of Propolis and Xylitol chew gum help reduces the salivary affect cavities that may cause microbe – streptococcus mutans.
+b) Propolis as chewing gum: A combination of Propolis and Xylitol chewing gum help reduce the salivary effect cavities that may cause microbe – streptococcus mutants.